 And we can spot these seminar callers a mile away.

-They have they have little manuals that they've been passed uh that have been passed out to them over the years by Democrat operatives uh advising them how to get on this program.
+They have little manuals that they've been passed, that have been passed out to them over the years by Democrat operatives advising them how to get on this program.

-However, uh so emboldened are they by what they think is the strength of their position.
+However, so emboldened are they by what they think is the strength of their position, they think they finally got Bush on the ropes.

 They didn't even bother hiding the fact that they were libs today, so we can't really say they were seminar callers.

-They they just they called in and they were they were haughty, and uh a couple of them were rather arrogant and uh condescending while spewing their ignorance.
+And a couple of them were rather arrogant and condescending while spewing their ignorance.

-So, uh I'm gonna go beyond what I think in this segment, ladies and gentlemen, uh, and I'm gonna share with you, because I know the liberals are listening, because this program is their number one objective to get after they get Roven Bush.
+And I'm going to share with you, because I know the liberals are listening, because this program is their number one objective to get after they get Rove and Bush.

-I want to share with you liberals in the audience, and all of you, um, two pieces from uh about a year ago.
+I want to share with you, liberals in the audience, and all of you, two pieces from about a year ago.

 Here's the Sapphire piece.